score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 `${resource.[resource-name].[property-name]}`

 <aside>

 🚫 If the referenced resource or its property has not been defined, the Score implementation (CLI tool) should report a syntax error.

 </aside>

-It is up to the Score implementation (CLI tool) how and when the resource reference is resolved, and when the referenced values substitution occurs.
+It is up to the Score implementation (CLI tool) how and when the resource reference is resolved, and when the referenced values' substitution occurs.

 For example, `score-compose` would convert resource properties into environment variables references in resulting `compose.yaml` configuration file, and produce a reference `.env` file that the user can then populate ([read more](https://docs.docker.com/compose/environment-variables/#the-env-file)).